Hostage of Paradox

 John captures his endlessly terrifying journeys through multiple reconnaissance missions in Vietnam by putting you into his own intimate experience, with sensory descriptions more realistic than virtual reality, perfectly seasoned with deep thoughtfulness, a disarming wit, and an unexpected charm. —Roy Samuelson, actor

 Moore plunges us deep into the jungles of Southeast Asia as we walk, crawl, and sweat with him on excruciatingly dangerous missions, just hoping to get back alive!
-The mind-expanding discourse about life on the edge, the emotional tension it engenders, and the places it takes you, shows what a compelling writer he is. —Cliff Potts, actor, Once an Eagle; Silent Running; and, Wild Hearts
+The mind-expanding discourse about life on the edge, the emotional tension it engenders, and the places it takes you, shows what a compelling writer he is. —Clif Potts, actor, Once an Eagle; Silent Running; and, Wild Hearts